 Using a business plan to help guide the group through goal setting and business planning for 2022 is a good place to start, especially with a new group.

 Power Agents®, in the classroom, we have an eGuide called the Breakthrough Business Plan, which covers how to plan for generating now business, future business, and financial freedom.
-Essentially, it’s 3 mini-plans in one major plan.
-There is also a single-page document there called the Easy Business Plan which covers the basics of how to make $X a year after putting away retirement money, taxes, and survival income (which are your breakeven number after adding up all your business bills, personal bills, mortgage, utilities, etc.).
+Essentially, it’s three mini-plans in one major plan.
+There is also a single-page document there called the Easy Business Plan, which covers the basics of how to make $X a year after putting away retirement money, taxes, and survival income (which are your breakeven number after adding up all your business bills, personal bills, mortgage, utilities, etc.).
 These tools will be very helpful in getting started.

 TIP: Check out this related blog post, “How To Stay Focused On Your Goals.”

 The best part about Power Group meetings is the accountability part.
 Essentially, you go around the room, and everyone takes about five minutes to share their breakdowns and breakthroughs, wins and losses, and the issues they are facing.